Michael Dunwell

 Michael Dunwell (born 6 January 1980) is an English football manager and former professional player.
-He is the current manager of Northern Football League First Division side Stockton Town.
+He is the manager of Northern Premier League Premier Division side Stockton Town.
 In his playing career, he played as a forward for Hartlepool United, Bishop Auckland, Durham City, Billingham Synthonia, Norton & Stockton Ancients, Billingham Town, Northallerton Town and Stockton Town.

 Early life

 Dunwell was born and raised in the Stockton-on-Tees area.

 Playing career

 Dunwell began his career at Hartlepool United in 1996, and spent four seasons there, making one league appearance during the 1998–99 season. before going on to play for clubs such as Bishop Auckland, Durham City, Billingham Synthonia, Norton & Stockton Ancients, Billingham Town, Northallerton Town and Stockton Town.

 Management career

 Dunwell was a player-coach at Billingham Town and Stockton Town.
 He became Stockton Town first team manager in the summer of 2014, after retiring from his playing career.
 He appointed J.D.
 Briggs as his assistant manager; the duo had previously played together for many years and are long-time friends.

 When Stockton qualified for the Northern Football League Second Division, he guided the club to automatic promotion to the first division, having finished as the second division champions.
 Stockton then gained promotion to the newly-formed Northern Premier League Division One East for the 2021–22 season, having finished as runners-up of the Northern League Division One for the 2020–21 season.